vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 For more precise corrections, we use parametric equalizers.
 I will leave it to the folks at PreSonus to provide a more <a href="https://www.presonus.com/learn/technical-articles/What-Is-a-Parametric-Eq" target="_blank">in-depth explanation</a>, but I will very quickly go through the main concepts intuitively.
 A parametric equalizer filter is composed of three parameters: frequency, Q and gain.
 Q stands for "quality" but that is a very deceiving name.

 <ul>
-  <li>Frequency: the frequency at which the filter is centered at;</li>
+  <li>• Frequency: the frequency at which the filter is centered at;</li>
-  <li>Q: the "spread" of the filter.
+  <li>• Q: the "spread" of the filter.
 A small Q value means the filter is very wide, and a large Q results in a very narrow filter;</li>
-  <li>Gain: The amplitude at the center of the filter.</li>
+  <li>• Gain: The amplitude at the center of the filter.</li>
 </ul>

 <div class="post-image">